 Antioxidants are chemicals that help maintain our bodies cellular health and thereby improves overall health.
 Our cells are continually dividing throughout our lives in order to multiply.
 Ideally, this would occur seamlessly every time so that all of our cells would be new and healthy after each replication cycle.
 However, this process isn’t seamless.
 In fact, this process includes a number of steps, and each one carries the risk for mistakes, which is how we end up with abnormal cells or cancer.
+Research shows that environmental factors such as diet, stress, and the environment can affect cellular breakdown and aging.
 One of the most common reasons that the new cells are abnormal is because the number of electrons within them becomes off-balance.
 When this occurs, the cell will essentially be searching for balance, through a process called oxidation, and begin to react with other cells around it, spreading the problem.

 Antioxidants can help to stabilize or neutralize these free radical cells by providing them with the proper number of electrons.
 This allows them to return to their less-reactive state.
 A diet high in antioxidants improves many different conditions, including inflammation, blood-sugar imbalances, lethargy, poor digestion, low quality of sleep, as well as reduces the risk of cancer, age-related eye diseases, and certain heart diseases.
 This is because many diseases are caused by cellular deterioration that occurs over time.